 The lining of the throat will become sore and inflamed during the treatment which will make it difficult to swallow.
 This may happen after about 10-12 treatments.
 Your oncologist can prescribe painkillers to help and will give you advice about a softer diet.
 Some people manage to eat a soft diet until the soreness has settled.
 This usually occurs a few weeks after treatment has finished.

 Towards the end of your course of treatment the throat can become too sore to eat and drink even soft foods.
-Your oncologist or specialist nurse may suggest increasing your painkillers and arrange an appointment for you to discuss dietary requirements with the dietician.
+Your oncologist or specialist nurse may suggest increasing your painkillers – these can be supplied in liquid or dispersible form if necessary, and there is a dietician and a dental hygienist available if required.

 For a few people, swallowing can become even more difficult, e.g. food sticking at the back of the throat or drinks going down the wrong way.
-Alert your oncologist, radiographer, nurse or dietician if this is happening to you.
+Alert your oncologist, radiographer, specialist nurse or dietician if this is happening to you.
+In some cases; a feeding tube may be required to ensure you receive full nutrition.

 A speech and swallowing therapist is available in the weekly review clinic for more advice.